MINOXIDIL (ROGAINE)

 Given minoxidil’s widespread acceptance usage, numerous clinical trials have validated its efficacy:

-• Studies in Women: Women with androgenetic alopecia, a prevalent form of hair loss, have also benefitted from minoxidil.
+• Women with androgenetic alopecia, a prevalent form of hair loss, have also benefitted from minoxidil.
 A study from 2014 in the British Journal of Dermatology evaluated premenopausal women and concluded that minoxidil was efficacious for treating female pattern baldness.

 Improved hair count after 48 weeks when using 5% topical minoxidil solution (TMS) when compared with 2% TMS and a placebo.